timsch3/033-Project-DesignShop/README.md

 A shop layout for desktop and mobile made with CSS grid and CSS flexbox: https://timsch3.github.io/DesignShop/

-The "template" png files are what I had to match for this assignment.
+The *template* png files are what I had to match for this assignment.